deity-io/falcon-platform-docs/docs/platform/geoip/overview.md

 Currently we can only ensure the accuracy of country data and not city, postcode or region.
 We recommend only using country.
 :::

-## 1. Passing GeoIP information from Falcon Server to Falcon Client (Enterprise Only)
+## Accessing GeoIP information in Falcon Server (Enterprise Only)

-We have api packages available to pass GeoIP information from your middleware app to your client app.
+We have api packages available to get GeoIP Data in the middleware.

-These should exist out of the box with our demo apps.

-If you're an enterprise customer and you've modified your Falcon Server instsance you'll need to check the following:
+If you're an enterprise customer and you've modified your Falcon Server instance you'll need to check the following:

-**i.
-Adding our packages as server dependencies**
+**1. Adding our packages as server dependencies**

 Inside your `server` directory run